semaphoreci/docs/docs/examples/using-docker-compose-in-ci.md

           - docker-compose -v
 ```

-The only thing that you should take care of is using a valid value for the
+The only thing that you have to be careful about it having a valid value for the
 `DOCKER_COMPOSE_VERSION` environment variable.

 ## See also